fluxninja/aperture/docs/content/get-started/integrations/flow-control/sdk/java/tomcat.md

 The paths should be specified as a comma-separated list.
 Note that the paths you specify must match exactly.
-However, you can change this behavior to treat the paths as regular expressions by setting the `ignored_paths_match_regex` init parameter to true, like so:
+However, you can change this behavior to treat the paths as regular expressions by setting the `ignored_paths_match_regex` initialization parameter to true, like so:

 ```xml
 <init-param>